Waldorf=Astroria’s Guerlain Spa Closes and Poses the Question: Are Hotel Spas an Endangered Species?

 Probably not.
 A closer look at Guerlain’s fundamentals indicates those heady fragrances masked some serious woes.
 With sky-high prices, services fell short of those offered at rivals like the Mandarin Oriental or Peninsula.
 A disgruntled visitor last month gave the spa two measly stars on Yelp, citing disappointing, overpriced services.

-Long-time spa authority Bernard Burt, author of 100 Best Spas of the World and editor of the web site Bernard Burt’s Spa Goer, told us: “Having been to the Guerlain Paris spa and franchises at The Breakers in Palm Beach and Hotel du Palais in Biarritz, I can tell the difference: attitude and services.
+Long-time spa authority Bernard Burt, author of 100 Best Spas of the World and editor of the web site Bernard Burt’s Spa Goer, told me: “Having been to the Guerlain Paris spa and franchises at The Breakers in Palm Beach and Hotel du Palais in Biarritz, I can tell the difference: attitude and services.
 They make you feel special.”
 New York did not.

 He cited poor management by Spa Chakra, the American company that oversaw the Waldorf Guerlain and declared bankruptcy this month.
 “Guerlain executives in Paris told me they had no control of Spa Chakra management – and it showed,” Burt said.